joshday/heyjoshday.com/index.md

 ### Senior Research Scientist at Julia Computing
 ##### Oct 2017 - Aug 2019, Oct 2019 - Current
-- Integrated OnlineStats with JuliaDB for calculating statistics and models out-of-core.
+- Built custom Julia software for clients (healthcare and government sectors).
+- Consulted with businesses on optimizing Julia code.
 - Maintained and contributed to a variety of open source projects.
-- Built custom Julia software for clients (health care and government sectors).

 ### Data Scientist II at Valassis Digital